Skip to content

 Sparse Field IDs

-Figma's schema uses non-contiguous field IDs (e.g., 1, 2, 5, 10 with gaps).
-The vendored kiwi-schema parser is patched to handle this correctly.
+Figma's schema uses non-contiguous field IDs (e.g. 1, 2, 5, 10 with gaps).
+The kiwi-schema parser handles this correctly.

 Compression